 If you own your home, you need to be aware of furnace safety.
 While most of the time your furnace is going to run normally, you only need one mechanical problem to put you and the other occupants of the house in danger.
-If you’re looking for ways to keep your house safer this winter, you should have your heater inspected, and you should follow these important furnace safety tips.
+If you’re looking for ways to keep your house safer this winter, you should have your heater inspected by a professional furnace repair technician, and you should follow these important furnace safety tips.

 Flammable materials, such as paint thinner, are some of the most dangerous materials in your home.
 Never store flammable chemicals or other materials near your furnace, which has a flame that can light them on fire.
 Other materials that you should keep out of your utility closet where your furnace is located include gasoline, wood scraps, sawdust, rags, paint, and papers.
 If your furnace is located in the laundry room, you need to be very careful of where you hang your clothes, and cleaning solutions should be kept in airtight containers because some fumes can be flammable.
 You should also be especially careful of ammonia fumes.